 Arts & Education

-Western Gateway Park is a 13-acre space located at the western entrance into Downtown DSM.
+Western Gateway is a 13-acre space located at the western entrance into Downtown DSM.
 It incorporates a mix of green space and buildings as well as private and public spaces, including:

 - The John and Mary Pappajohn Sculpture Park — 4.4 acres and home to 28 sculptures by some of the world's most celebrated artists.
 It was designed as an outdoor museum in the open air.
 Learn more about the artists and the park.

 - The Des Moines Central Library — Designed in 2006 with an unconventional building shape by renowned British architect, David Chipperfield.
-The Library was architecturally designed to serve as a link between the park and Downtown DSM, and includes Des Moines' first green roof.
+The Library was architecturally designed to serve as a link between the park and Downtown DSM and includes Des Moines' first green roof.

-The Park is an exemplary collaboration between the public and private sectors, including partners such as the City of Des Moines, John and Mary Pappajohn and other private donors, the Des Moines Art Center, Operation Downtown (Downtown's safe, clean and beautiful initiative), private redevelopment and the Downtown DSM business community.
+Western Gateway is an exemplary collaboration between the public and private sectors, including partners such as the City of Des Moines, John and Mary Pappajohn and other private donors, the Des Moines Art Center, Operation Downtown (Downtown's safe, clean and beautiful initiative), private redevelopment and the Downtown DSM business community.
 In fact, the park has been named a “Frontline Park,” a nationwide competition sponsored each year by City Parks Alliance, a nationwide organization dedicated to urban parks.
 Frontline Park awards promote inspiring examples of urban park excellence, innovation and stewardship across the country.

 Restaurants & Nightlife

 The area has also attracted large franchises and local restaurants and businesses, successfully working to connect with the residents, workers and visitors of Downtown DSM.
-Other businesses have chosen to office in Western Gateway Park, aware of the benefits it presents as a positive place for networking and growing a business around a park that attracts a large network of individuals.
+Other businesses have chosen to office in Western Gateway, aware of the benefits it presents as a positive place for networking and growing a business around a park that attracts a large network of individuals.

 In addition to economic development, there is now a flurry of activity in the area that has catapulted the overall vibrancy of the neighborhood.